iorme1/glorias-artwork-site/README.md

 # Gloria's Artwork site
-I built this site for my mom to let her to display her collection of artwork.
+I built this site for my mom to let her display her collection of artwork online.

 ## Tech Details
 Built with Ruby On Rails.
 Uses CarrierWave/mini_magick and AWS for image uploads.